thorati-veerababu/teerraform/README.md

 You can also connect Terraform Cloud to version control systems (VCSs) like GitHub, GitLab, and others, allowing it to automatically propose infrastructure changes when you commit configuration changes to VCS.
 This lets you manage changes to your infrastructure through version control, as you would with application code.

+## note
+Important Learning
+Terraform requires explicit source information for any providers that are not HashiCorp-maintained, using a new syntax in the required_providers nested block inside the terraform configuration block HashiCorp Maintained
+Non-HashiCorp Maintained